> Communication

 International students are also protected under Australian law through the Education Services for Overseas Students (ESOS) Act.
 This framework sets out the standards that Australian institutions must meet in offering education and training services.

-The demand for MBA graduates in Australia is strong – In fact, 22% of the world's top CEOs have an MBA (Preply survey, 2022).
+The demand for MBA graduates in Australia is strong.
+In fact, 22% of the world's top CEOs have an MBA (Preply survey, 2022).
 According to the QS Global MBA Rankings in 2023, Australian MBA graduates have the highest salaries in the Oceania region.
-The QS Global Employer Survey in 2022 reported that Australia offers the fourth highest salary for MBA graduates in the world.

-The National Skills Commission, which is tasked with regularly reviewing the national skills needs of Australia and provides a current labour market rating and a future demand rating for occupations nationally.
+Jobs and Skills Australia is tasked with regularly reviewing the national skills needs of Australia and provides a current labour market rating and a future demand rating for occupations nationally.
 They predict a job growth of 17% over the 5 years to 2026 for professionals.

 Graduates who want to pursue a business career in Australia have many options available to them.
 After successfully completing your bachelor’s or master’s degree at KBS, you may be eligible to apply for a two-year post-study work arrangement in Australia.